Captive portal public WiFi URLs

 Fedora fedoraproject.org/static/hotspot.txt 200

-If you desire to disable connectivity checking in Ubuntu, this is done via: Settings → Privacy →“Network Connectivity Checking”
+To disable connectivity checking in Ubuntu: Settings → Privacy → “Network Connectivity Checking”